civl-verifier/civl-verifier.github.io/tutorial.md

 }
 ```

-The atomic action `AtomicIncr` is labeled with the mover type `both` indicating that it is both a left mover and a right mover.
+The atomic action `AtomicIncr` is labeled with the mover type `both`, indicating that it is both a left mover and a right mover.
 Consequently, the calls to `Incr` in `p` do not have to be separated by a yield.
 The calls to `Incr` in `p` commute with atomic actions executed by other threads so that they all appear to execute together.
 The use of mover types leads to fewer yields and more efficient verification of the body of `p`.

+In general, CIVL checks that the sequence of mover types of the atomic actions in every yield-to-yields fragment matches the expression `(right mover)*;(non-mover)?;(left-mover)*`, i.e., a sequence of right movers, followed by at most one non-mover, followed by a sequence of left movers.
+The mover types of atomic actions are validated using pairwise commutativity checks between all atomic actions that exist together on some layer.

+## Cooperation

+**TODO**

 ## Mover procedures

-Mover types are applicable to procedures in addition to atomic actions.
+Sometimes it can be convenient to reason about a yielding procedure not by abstracting it to an atomic action.
+For this purpose, CIVL supports *mover procedures*, which we illustrate in the following example.

 ```
 var {:layer 0,2} x : int;

+// TODO: add a yielding procedure at layer 1 that calls inc?

-procedure {:yields} {:left} {:layer 1} {:terminates} inc(i : int)
+procedure {:yields} {:left} {:layer 1} {:cooperates} inc(i : int)
 modifies x;
 requires {:layer 1} i >= 0;
 ensures {:layer 1} x == old(x) + i;